-Testing output predicates follows the same pattern by using instead the set_text_output/1-2 and text_output_assertion/2-3 predicates.
 For testing binary input/output predicates, equivalent testing predicates are provided.
 There is also a small set of helper predicates for dealing with stream handles and stream positions.
 For testing with files instead of streams, testing predicates are provided that allow creating text and binary files with given contents and check text and binary files for expected contents.

-For more practical examples, check the included tests for Prolog conformance of standard input/output predicates.
+For more practical examples, check the included tests for Prolog standard conformance of built-in input/output predicates.